NCATS-Tangerine/kba-reasoner/README.md

 ### Client Side

 The client side of the application is a client accessing the KBA REST API.
-As such, a Python unit test suite is available; however, running these units tests requires a bit of preparation:

-1. The PYTHONPATH seems to need to include the client root directory and Python 'site-packages' e.g.

-	 PYTHONPATH=${PROJECT_DIR_NAME}/client
-	 PYTHONPATH=${PYTHONPATH}:path-to-your-virtualenv-python/site-packages

-2. Unit tests are probably best run within a virtualenv (not sure if it matters whether 'python2' or 'python3' is used, but we are tending to stick with python3 now...)
+A 'tox.ini' file is available to run the unit tests, which are run both under Python 2.7 and Python 3.5 (note that the OpenAPI code generated tox.ini file only specifies an py3 environment but you should change this to a py35 environment for testing since the generated code is incompatible with Python 3.7 or later due to the addition of a new reserved keyword 'async')

 ### Server Side

-There isn't really a unit test suite for the server site.
-One can simply run the application directly using the instructions noted above.
+The server side has a 'tox.ini' file which may be used to test the server code.
+Be warned that the ReasonerAPI OpenAPI specification has a peculiarity that results in unit test failure (to be investigated).